 Life is special.
 Just before our opening on December 1, 2011, we had the honor of meeting both the parents and their eighth grade students from the Camden Rockport Middle School who were chosen to attend a Japanese Exchange in April, 2012.
 This annual exchange program is with our sister state relationship between the state of Maine and the Prefecture of Aomori region of Japan, which has history going back over 100 years between Maine and Japan.

 Each year, the kids needed to raise funds for the cost of their upcoming trip.
 Enter Maxina Gonzales & Charlotte Horovitz!
 Both had children attending this years trip and asked us if we would consider assisting the kids in their planned Christmas Wreath Sale & Gift Wrapping event, over the Christmas By The Sea Weekend celebrations in downtown.

 We were pleased to be asked.
-Joining forces with Boynton McKay, we set out to help support the fundraising efforts of the CRMS Japanese Exchange program!
-We opened up our back offices for the kids to use, both to display and sell their many wreaths over the holiday weekend and we had a lot of fun as well!
+Joining forces with Boynton McKay, we opened up our back offices for the kids to use, both to display and sell their many wreaths over the holiday weekend.
+We had a lot of fun as well!

 The wreaths were handcrafted by the students, many with Origami and Signature bows.
-100% of the proceeds of the sale were donated to the students fundraising efforts.
-Here are some pictures of the many wreaths for sale as well as the gift wrapping station created by the kids for that weekend.
+100% of the proceeds of the sale were donated to the students' fundraising efforts.

-A special thank you to Laura, Max and Charlotte for all their hard work organizing the busy holiday weekend and to the excellent job the kids did working on their own fundraising efforts!
+A special thank you to Laura and Charlotte for all their hard work organizing, and to the kids who enthusiasticly worked to achieve their fundraising goals!